 - Turning suddenly or illegally.

-- Weaving or zigzagging across the road.
+- Weaving on the road.

 II.
 You Can Help Police

 When you call 911, give the location and the direction the vehicle in question is going.
 Also describe the vehicle as well as you can.
-For example, the make, model, color, license plate number, etc. The more information you can provide, the better.
+For example, the make, model, color, license plate number, etc. The more facts you can provide, the better.

 III.
 Things Not to Do